Grow visibly thicker, fuller hair

 First, finasteride comes in oral form — that is, pills — and topical form.
 In addition to generic finasteride, you can find it sold under the brand names Propecia® or Proscar®.

-DHT is the main culprit behind male pattern baldness.
-It’s a hormone that attaches to your hair follicles and gradually damages them, so they no longer grow hair.
+DHT is a hormone that attaches to your hair follicles and gradually damages them, so they’re no longer able to produce healthy new hair.
 By stopping testosterone from turning into DHT, finasteride can slow down and prevent further hair loss.

 Finasteride is not an over-the-counter medication, so you’ll need a prescription from a healthcare professional.
 That said, it usually doesn’t require fancy testing or lots of visits, so it’s pretty simple to access if you have signs of male pattern baldness.